How to Install a Washing Machine and Dryer

 If you cut into a finished wall to install your washing machine outlet box, take the piece of drywall you removed from below the box and cut a square the size of your outlet box from it.
 Using drywall screws, secure the square of drywall into place to cover the hoses in the wall.
 Add drywall tape around the seams for extra security.
 Finally, add a layer of drywall compound over the top of the tape.
 Let it dry and apply as many coats as you need until you have a smooth and even surface.
 Now, the outer outlet box's outer trim should snap or screw into place.

 As previously noted, your dryer will have one of two power sources — gas or electric.
 If you have a gas dryer, this is absolutely a job for a professional.
 Dealing with gas means a high risk of fire or leaks, so unless you are a professional in these areas, this is not something to attempt on your own.

 Similarly installing a new electrical hookup is a potentially dangerous process.
-Electric dryers require 240-volt outlet controlled by a set of 30- to 50-amp breakers.
-If this is not already in place, installing it is no task for an amateur or DIY-enthusiast.
+Electric dryers require 240-volt outlets controlled by a set of 30- to 50-amp breakers.
+If this is not already in place, installing it is no task for an amateur or DIY enthusiast.
 Call a professional electrician to ensure the job gets done right.

 How to Install a Gas Line for a Dryer